Sexcetera

-Sexcetera is an American television series airing on Playboy TV.
-Formatted as a newsmagazine, the program focused on human sexuality.
+Sexcetera is an American television newsmagazine airing on Playboy TV, focused on human sexuality, that was broadcast from 1998 until 2005.
+Sexcetera ran for more than 106 episodes.

-Sexcetera is repeated from time to time on Real Lives, Pick and Virgin1 in the United Kingdom, RTL 7 in the Netherlands, TV5 in Finland and AXN in Italy.

-Launched in 1998, Sexcetera ran for more than 80 episodes.
 By the time the program went off the air in 2005, it had become one of Playboy TV's longest-running shows.

+Sexcetera was previously repeated from time to time on Real Lives, Pick, Sky Living and Virgin1 in the United Kingdom, RTL 7 in the Netherlands, TV5 in Finland and AXN in Italy.

 The show featured four to five reports per one-hour episode.
 Filmed throughout the world, but primarily in the United States, the reports generally covered sexual fetishes, adult entertainment expos and gatherings, current erotic trends, sex toys, porn celebrities and tips for couples.

 Correspondents presented their stories in a humorous style; female correspondents often appeared in the nude.
 As befitting its subject matter, the series is sexually explicit, with unsimulated sexual activity shown from time to time, with increasing explicitness as the series went on.